-The payload parameters are defined in the following sections: IOT will provide set of baseline values for the defined parameters, to be compared with pre-launch values to determine if in orbit operation is nominal at launch.
+The payload parameters are defined in the following sections.
+On-orbit testing will provide a set of baseline values for the defined parameters, to be compared with reference threshold values defined in section 4, or optionally with pre-launch values obtained with on-ground testing.